“Conservation is a state of harmony between men and land.” - Aldo Leopold

 And HPB has plans to grow into the future!
 We hope to establish our own small-scale nursery to grow some of our common restoration plants, but also have the capacity to hold classes and lectures for our volunteers.

-HPB currently holds the Green Team workdays on the third Wednesday of the month from 9am to 12noon.
+Houston Parks Board currently holds the Green Team workdays on the second Wednesday of the month from 9am to 12noon.
 We ask volunteers to bring a lunch for the downtime after the workday.
 We provide tools, supplies and drinking water.

 Green Team members marking and preparing tree seedlings for Coolgreen Corridor as part of ParksByYou Day.